shantdashjian/unique-view-time-bdd/README.md

 The core algorithm that calculates UVT is in the `UvtCalculator` class, `getUvt` method.
 ![alt text](images/uvt-algorithm.png "UVT Algorithm")

-## How to Run the Unit Tests and Generate HTML Unit Test Report
+## How to Run the Unit Tests and Generate the HTML Unit Test Report
 The unit tests are written with [JUnit](https://junit.org/junit4).
 To run the tests:
 ```console
 mvn test